zarthur/CSCC-Fundamentals-Android-Notes/week_04/readme.md

 ## Introduction to Classes, Instances, and Interfaces
 You might have read or heard that Java is an object-oriented programming language.
 What does it mean to be object-oriented?
-Basically, it means that the code we write in Java makes use of objects.
-An **object** is a data structure that contains related data attributes and code for acting on those attributes.
-We can say that this is a combination of *state*, the attributes, and *behavior*, the code that acts on the state.
+Basically, it means that the code we write in Java makes use of objects created from classes.
+A **class** specifies a data structure containing related data attributes and code for acting on these attributes.
+An **object** is a specific instance of a class created using the *new* operator.
+A class specifies the general structure and objects allow us to specify specific values, unique to the object, and perform actions based on or to those values.

+Often, we describe a class as a combination of *state*, the attributes, and *behavior*, the code that acts on the state.
 We saw an example of an attribute when we used the `.length` property of an array.
-The code that represents behavior and acts on attributes is represented by methods.
+The code that represents behavior and acts on attributes are represented by methods.
 So far, we've primarily worked with class methods but objects can have another type of method know as instance methods. **Instance methods** are collections of code that can alter the attributes of an object.

-Objects are instances of classes.
-A **class** specifies the structure of objects created from it by naming the attributes and defining the code that comprise the methods.
-Objects or instances are created from classes using the *new* operator.

 In addition to classes, Java also has interfaces.
-An **interface** can be used to specify attributes and the signatures of methods.
+An **interface** can be used to specify what attributes and methods an object will have.
 We can't create objects directly from interfaces but we can use classes to *implement* the interface.
-If a class implements an interface, we know that the class will have the attributes and fields specified by the interface.
+If a class implements an interface, we know that we will be able to use the attributes and fields specified by the interface with the class and objects created from it.

 We'll discuss classes and interfaces in more detail in later lectures.